 This bite-sized trip will take you to Wilpattu, the largest National Park in Sri Lanka.
 This park was closed for a long time during the civil war, but reopened to tourists in 2010.
 It’s the perfect place to head out on an adventurous jeep safari and search for leopards and sloth bears.
 You’ll stay in an atmospheric safari tent and enjoy and evening BBQ at the campfire.
 Afterwards, you’ll head to the historic city of Anuradhapura.
 Here you can amble through the ancient ruins and see the sacred Bodhi tree.

 From crumbling ruins to majestic elephants, this trip will take you on a discovery of Sri Lanka’s fascinating Cultural Triangle.
 Your journey will begin by climbing Sigiriya’s mighty rock fortress, before you arrive at Sri Lanka’s ancient capital and UNESCO World Heritage Site, Polonnaruwa, where you’ll feel as if you’ve been transported back in time as you wander, and cycle around the ancient stone city.
-The highlight for many people, however, is the visit to Kaudulla or Minneriya National Park, where you’ll get to see wild Sri Lankan elephants roaming free.
+This ancient capital is also famous for its delightful restaurants, farmers’ markets and numerous food stalls, and you’ll have plenty of time to taste all the local delicacies.
 You’ll spend 2 nights at a lakeside hotel, where you can relax and take in the beauty of the area.